 Candidates who are not offered a firm place are put on a waiting list and move up the list if other candidates decide to drop out.
-Late registrations will only be considered if there are spaces available.
+Late registrations will only be considered if there are places available on the study programme.

-Those possessing a Master’s degree in European Studies are generalists who are prepared to take on leading positions in a variety of professional settings.
+Holders of a Master’s degree in European Studies are prepared to take on leading positions in EU institutions and in a variety of other professional settings.